asheplyakov/timewhatistime/timewhatistime.rst

 ----

 To resolve APIC timer problems Intel and Microsoft designed a `High Precision Event Timer` specification circa 2002.
-It has been incorporated into PS chipsets since 2005.
+It has been incorporated into PC chipsets since 2005.

 * 64-bit up-counter and (at least) 3 comparators
 * comparator can generate an interrupt when the least significant bits equal